Yokohama F. Marinos: Kit suppliers and shirt sponsors

+Uniforms

 Stadiums

 The team's home stadiums are Nissan Stadium, otherwise known as International Stadium Yokohama, and Mitsuzawa Stadium.
 The team trained at Marinos Town located in the area of Minato Mirai, but moved to Kozukue Field located next to the home ground in 2016.

 Theme song

 The club's official theme song is "We Are F. Marinos" by Japanese duo Yuzu.
 The song was first released in 2005, with the song being used at games up to today, sometimes having mascot Marinos-kun dance to the song on a pedestal on the running track of Nissan Stadium.